AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 ### Managing Cache with an OSGi configuration {#cache-osgi-configration}

 To manage the cache, you can [configure the OSGi settings](/help/sites-deploying/configuring-osgi.md) for the **Persisted Query Service Configuration**.
+Otherwise this OSGi configuration uses the [default values for publish instances](#publish-instances).

 >[!NOTE]
 >
 >The OSGi configuration is only appropriate for publish instances.
 The configuration exists on author instances, but is ignored.

-The OSGi configuration for publish instances uses the following default values:

-* `cacheControlMaxAge` : 60
-* `surrogateControlMaxAge` : 7200
-* `surrogateControlStaleWhileRevalidate` : 86400
-* `surrogateControlStaleIfError` : 86400

 ## Encoding the query URL for use by an app {#encoding-query-url}